 This afternoon was a challenging drive.
-Before leaving, I knew I had to drive through freezing rain warnings.
-There was ice on the trees and my antenna.
+Before leaving, I knew I had to drive through freezing rain.
+And all through the drive, there was ice on the trees and my antenna.
 But somehow the road never got slick.
-The ground was warm enough and the airtemp was not that cold either.
-The storm shown on the NWS county map…there were 2 counties I had to pass through with freezing rain warnings and Northern Warren County is right in the center of the Winter Storm Warning area.
+The ground was warm enough and the air temp was not that cold either.
+On the NWS ALY county map there were two counties I had to pass through with freezing rain warnings and Warren County — my destination — was right in the center of the Winter Storm Warning area.
 It’s a classic type for me.

-It actually all started for me with St Patricks Day 2007.
-I drove up in 3 consecutive storms that season to get some great skiing.
-The way the storms work, if there is going to be significant potential for snow in the Adirondacks, there’s also a really good chance that the Atlantic or Gulf of Mexico are involved.
+It started for me with St Patricks Day of 2007.
+That season I drove up in three consecutive storms to get some great skiing.
+If there is going to be potential for significant snow in the Adirondacks, it’s likely that Atlantic or Gulf moisture are involved.

-A storm with good potential for Gore or Whiteface is quite probably pouring a cold rain in New Jersey.
-And somewhere between here and there there’s a transition zone.
-Sometimes the precip will basically go from rain to rain/snow to snow.
+It’s also likely to be pouring a cold rain in the New York metro area.
+And somewhere those two points there’s a transition zone.
+Sometimes the precipitation will go from rain to a rain/snow mix and then over to snow.
 That’s really no problem.
+Other times that transition can be a bit “exciting.”
 Sleet can really jam up your windshield if you don’t have a strategy for keeping it clear.
 Freezing rain can mean really long delays or worse.

 In any case, I made it, and I am pumped!
 Tomorrow looks good.